bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Is this the last quoted paragraph?" />
 </p>

-Now we have to handle the case of what happens if we&apos;re on the last paragraph.
-If we&apos;re on the last paragraph, we want to do pretty much the same thing and I could just copy and paste this and stick it in here and make minor changes.
+<p>Now we have to handle the case of what happens if we&apos;re on the last
+paragraph.
+If we&apos;re on the last paragraph, we want to do pretty much the same thing and I could just copy and paste this and stick it in here and make minor changes.</p>

-Since it&apos;s so important to understand this, I&apos;m actually going to type it again, so in here I&apos;m going to add setTimeout again and setTimeout runs a function over a certain amount of time, in this case, seven seconds, like so.
+<p>Since it&apos;s so important to understand this, I&apos;m actually going to type
+it again, so in here I&apos;m going to add setTimeout again and setTimeout runs a function over a certain amount of time, in this case, seven seconds, like so.
 It&apos;s going to run this function over seven seconds.